LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_06_Password_Best_Practices.md

 But it gets much easier as you get used to it, and it is so much better in the long run.

-I should be clear too, I'm not just advocating for you to use them for all PagerDuty related passwords, you should use one for all your personal accounts too.
+I should be clear too, I'm not just advocating for you to use them for all LiveIntent related passwords, you should use one for all your personal accounts too.
 Amazon, your bank, etc.

 ---